jamierachael/Workout-Tracker/README.md

 * To run: run npm init, npm install to initialize, connect to mongoDB, run using npm start in terminal

 ### This project has the following features:
-* An Server JS document
+* A Server JS document
     * This provides the logic for the client side of the app, in this case, it used the backend through Node JS.
 * Public Folder
     * Contains client side code